 - SAFE (Staff, Administrators and Faculty for Equality) offers a strong, confidential support network for the LGBTQIA+ community.

-- The Office of Intercultural Affairs fosters a supportive and inclusive campus environment through special events and other activities.
+- The Office of Diversity and Inclusion fosters a supportive and inclusive campus environment through special events and other activities.

 - The Wellness Center provides counseling and other services for LGBTQIA+ students.